infernojs/inferno/README.md

 ## Summary

+- Component driven + one-way data flow archietecture
 - One of the fastest front-end frameworks for rendering UI in the DOM
 - React-like API, concepts and component lifecycle events
 - Lightweight filesize of only 6kb
 - Isomorphic rendering on both client and server with `inferno-server`
+- Highly modular with very little opionatation in how things should be done

 ## Benchmarks